Leatherface: Portrayers

 Actor and former bodybuilder Andrew Bryniarski was hired to portray Leatherface in Platinum Dunes's 2003 remake of the original film, and the only character to reappear from the original film.
-Having previously worked with the film's producer Michael Bay in Pearl Harbor (2001), Bryniarski would learn from Bay that the producer would be working on the remake after meeting up with him during a party.
-A huge fan of the original film, Bryniarski lobbied for the role of Leatherface, however an unnamed actor had already been chosen for the role at that point.
-Bryniarski later replaced the actor for the role after an incident during the first day of shooting lead to the original actor being fired.
-In preparation for the role, the 6 foot 5 inch (1.96 meters), 265-pound actor subsisted on a diet of brisket and white bread in order to gain an additional 35 pounds.
-Bryniarski would further prepare for the role by researching everything about the original film and the crimes of Gien in order to come up with his own interpretation of the character.
-Bryniarski would perform most of his own stunt work throughout most of the film's production, describing the experience as particularly challenging, noting the limited visibility and mobility while wearing the costume as well as the extreme temperatures during filming.

-Bryniarski would reprise his role as Leatherface three years later in the film's prequel, The Texas Chainsaw Massacre: The Beginning (2006), as filmmakers were very impressed with the actor's contribution to the character in the previous entry in the franchise.
-Bryniarski would meet with Hansen out of respect for the actor's work before signing on for the prequel, whom Bryniarski would claim had commended him on his performance while giving the actor his blessing.
-Bryniarski's hiring for the prequel would mark the only time an actor has portrayed the character in more than one film.
-Once hired for the prequel, Bryniarski was advised by the filmmakers to forget much of the traits that had defined Leatherface in the previous film, as the prequel would depict a Leatherface that was not fully formed, having yet to embrace his true monstrous nature.
+Bryniarski, a huge fan of the original film, learned from producer Michael Bay that the producer was working on the remake after meeting up with him during a party and would adamantly lobbied for the role of Leatherface.
+In preparation for the role, the 6 foot 5 inch (1.96 meters), 265-pound actor subsisted on a diet of brisket and white bread to gain an additional 35 pounds.
+In addition, Bryniarski researched everything about the original film and the crimes of Gein to come up with his interpretation of the character.
+Bryniarski performed most of his stunt work throughout most of the film's production, describing the experience as particularly challenging, noting the limited visibility and mobility while wearing the costume as well as the extreme temperatures during filming.
+Bryniarski later reprised his role as Leatherface three years later in the film's prequel, The Texas Chainsaw Massacre: The Beginning (2006), as filmmakers were very impressed with the actor's contribution to the character in the previous entry in the franchise.
+Bryniarski met with Hansen out of respect for the actor's work before signing on for the prequel, whom Bryniarski claimed had commended him on his performance while giving the actor his blessing.
+Bryniarski's hiring for the prequel marked the only time an actor has portrayed the character in more than one film.
+Bryniarski was advised by the filmmakers of the prequel to forget much of the traits that had defined Leatherface in the previous film, as the prequel depicted a Leatherface that was not fully formed, having yet to embrace his true monstrous nature.